kalendar/gentext_studio/docs/Roadmap.md

 [⬅Back](/README.md)
-# 📌 GOLE Studio Roadmap
+# 📌 Generative Textbook Studio Roadmap
 _Last Updated: 15 April 2025_

 💬 **Community Discussions:** [Discord](https://discord.gg/vSPvgyVxJ7)

 ## 🎯 Vision Statement
-Generative open learning environments (GOLEs) combine the technical power of generative AI with the participatory power of open education to make learning more affordable, effective, and meaningful.
-While the first GOLEs will access LLMs running in the cloud, eventually GOLEs will run locally on learners' devices.
+Generative open learning environments (Generative Textbooks) combine the technical power of generative AI with the participatory power of open education to make learning more affordable, effective, and meaningful.
+While the first Generative Textbooks will access LLMs running in the cloud, eventually Generative Textbooks will run locally on learners' devices.

 ## 🚀 Roadmap Overview
 We welcome contributions — whether it's code, documentation, or ideas!
 If you're interested, check out our **[Guide to Contributing](CONTRIBUTING.md)** below.

 ### ✅ Completed
 🎉 Features we've shipped!
-- Mobile-first UI for studying and learning with GOLEs
+- Mobile-first UI for studying and learning with Generative Textbooks
 - Sharing learning activity transcripts
-- No-code authoring of GOLEs
+- No-code authoring of Generative Textbooks
-- GOLE metadata including authors, peer reviewers, and sources (e.g., for attributing OER)
+- Generative Textbook metadata including authors, peer reviewers, and sources (e.g., for attributing OER)
-- Importing and exporting GOLEs between instances of GOLE Studio
+- Importing and exporting Generative Textbooks between instances of Generative Textbook Studio
 - Flexible access to a wide range of open weights models via the [Groq API](https://groq.com/)
 - Login with GitHub